 - Always be positive and enthusiastic, even when you think no one is listening.

-- Try not to talk ill of your program or other programs.
+- Do not talk ill of your program or other programs.
 Do not brag to the other applicants.
-If noticed, such social faux pas can kill a good interview.
+If noticed, this kind of a social faux pas can kill an otherwise great interview.

-- Finally, be confident but not cocky.
-A lot of interviews are casual but always err on formal.
-For example, never call a program director or assistant program director by their first name (yes, that actually happened during one of my interviews).
+- Finally, be confident, but not cocky.
+A lot of interviews are casual, but always err on the side of formal.
+For example, never call a program director or assistant program director by their first name.
+(Yes, that actually happened during one of my interviews).

-So there you have it, my guide to the interview season.
-The most important part of this process is to enjoy yourself!
-Remember, you are trying to find a program that is a good fit for you and you will get great medical training no matter where you go.
+The most important part of this process is to enjoy yourself.
+Remember, you are trying to find a program that is a good fit for you; you will get great medical training wherever you go.